Carbon-RI/Carbon-RI/README.md

 My enthusiasm for **problem-solving** fueled my pivot to software engineering.
 I am deeply focused on developing with **JavaScript, React, and Node.js**, and I aim to leverage my seasoned project management and team collaboration skills to architect and deliver innovative software solutions.

 Let's connect and build something impactful!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/ryo-ito46/)!

 ---